 - Click the Compress button in lower left.

 Tip 3 – Turn off Preview Picture

 The preview picture is the thumbnail of the document’s first page.
 This thumbnail shows in the Details section of Windows Explorer when you highlight the file.
 Usually, this isn’t an issue unless your first page displays a graphic.
 We shaved 600k off one file that had a large cover graphic.

-3. Deselect the checkbox fro Save preview picture
+- Deselect the check box for Save preview picture

 Tip 4 – Check for Versions